johnjcsmith/iPhoneMoCapiOS/README.md

 * The Unity extension to communicate with our iOS app
 * Source code for both projects

+The result is the ability to stream blend shape parameters live from your iPhone X into Unity to control your animation rig.

 ### Hasn't this been done? ###

 There was a [recent article](http://prostheticknowledge.tumblr.com/post/167520295696/iphone-x-face-motion-capture-into-houdini-were) showing the 3D output from the iPhone X front camera module.
 It shows the raw vertex data captured from iPhone X and put into Houdini (3D animation software).
 What we wanted, however, was to get the facial motion data itself and re-target it to an arbitrary 3D model.